ranvier2d2/nexo-plus-project/backend/README.md

 #### Key Logic Locations

-- **Alert Condition Checking**: The rules for determining *if* an alert should be generated based on measurements (e.g., comparing BP/HR/Weight to thresholds) are primarily located in the `check_alerts` function within `app/routes/alerts.py`.
+- **Alert Generation & Evaluation**: The core logic for evaluating patient measurements against clinical guidelines and generating alerts resides in `app/routes/alerts.py`, specifically within the `check_alerts` function.
-- **AI Alert Message Generation**: The logic for using an LLM to create a personalized, patient-friendly WhatsApp message *after* an alert condition is met resides in the `generate_alert_message` method within `app/services/ai_service.py`.
+- **AI Message Generation & Notifications**: The generation of AI-powered alert messages and the handling of external notifications (like WhatsApp) are managed by the `AIService` class in `app/services/ai_service.py`.

 ## Setup